-One Belt One Road (OBOR) also known as Silk Road Economic Belt and the 21st-century Maritime Silk Road (MSR), is a development campaign & programme adopted by China involving infrastructure development and investments of countries in Europe, Asia, and Africa.
-It will be opened to all nations and are not limited by geography.
+One Belt One Road (OBOR) also known as Silk Road Economic Belt and the 21st-century Maritime Silk Road (MSR), is a development campaign & program adopted by China involving infrastructure development and investments of countries in Europe, Asia, and Africa.
+It will be opened to all nations and is not limited by geography.
 It will boost trade and stimulate economic growth across the world.
 The planned completion date for “One Belt, One Road” (OBOR) is 2049.

 Many economists believe that OBOR is not only a regional policy but a grand global strategy for achieving the “Chinese Dream”.
 It is also believed to be an ambitious strategy challenging the US economy.
 In OBOR enterprise, the southern route is the best and most critical gateway.

 Table of Contents

 In May 2015, specific policies regarding, One Belt One Road (OBOR) were revealed.
 China stated that ‘seven international economic corridors’ would be created.
 The estimated amount of investment for OBOR is $890 billion.
 The ‘seven international economic corridors’ include: